 [You can find more information on the FL MMJ application process by visiting the official website of the Office of Medical Marijuana Use]

-What Are the Qualifying Conditions for Medical Marijuana in Florida?
+Qualifying Conditions for a Medical Card in Florida

 Patients in Florida diagnosed with one of the following “debilitating medical conditions” are afforded legal protection under the Florida Medical Marijuana Legalization Initiative (as per Amendment 2):